-PLANNING A 2 DAY KRUGER SAFARI TOUR
+PLANNING A 2 DAY KRUGER PARK SAFARI

 You have the choice of two well-established rest camps for a 1-night stay in the Kruger National Camp.
 Both are ideally positioned to explore the south-central region of the Park.
 Skukuza Rest Camp This large, busy rest camp is affectionately known as the “capital of Kruger”, being the administration centre of the Park.
 The rest camp is located at the point where the H1-1 road and the S1 from Phabeni Gate meet.
 Remnants of the historical Selati rail line and bridge are located close to Skukuza Rest Camp; an historical landmark built in the early 20th century to help bring development to the area and to service the sugar industry in Malelane.
 Skukuza Rest Camp is located close to the Kruger National Park staff village that is home to the permanent staff and Park rangers.